 Ease of use

-Prioritize software that is user-friendly for both support agents and end-users.
+Prioritize the best ticketing software that is user-friendly for both support agents and end-users.
 It should require minimal onboarding training so that both parties can easily familiarize themselves and navigate the software.

 Artificial intelligence (AI) support

-With emerging trends in AI, look for help desk ticketing systems that integrate AI features, such as summarization, customer sentiment analysis, rephrasing, translation, and suggestions.
+With emerging trends in AI Assist, AI Copilot, and AI Agent, look for the best ticketing systems that integrate AI features, such as summarization, customer sentiment analysis, rephrasing, translation, and suggestions.

 Scalability